Privia Health Group, Inc. (NASDAQ:PRVA) Director William M. Sullivan Sells 9,951 Shares

-Privia Health Group, Inc. (NASDAQ:PRVA – Get Free Report) Director William M. Sullivan sold 9,951 shares of the business’s stock in a transaction dated Wednesday, January 24th.
-The shares were sold at an average price of $23.03, for a total value of $229,171.53.
-Following the completion of the transaction, the director now directly owns 5,464,533 shares in the company, valued at $125,848,194.99.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Privia Health Group, Inc. (NASDAQ:PRVA – Get Free Report) Director William M. Sullivan sold 9,951 shares of the company’s stock in a transaction on Wednesday, January 24th.
+The stock was sold at an average price of $23.03, for a total transaction of $229,171.53.
+Following the completion of the sale, the director now owns 5,464,533 shares of the company’s stock, valued at $125,848,194.99.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.

 Privia Health Group Price Performance

 Privia Health Group (NASDAQ:PRVA – Get Free Report) last announced its earnings results on Friday, November 3rd.
-The company reported $0.05 EPS for the quarter, hitting the consensus estimate of $0.05.
-Privia Health Group had a return on equity of 6.80% and a net margin of 2.40%.
-The business had revenue of $417.30 million for the quarter, compared to the consensus estimate of $410.51 million.
+The company reported $0.05 earnings per share for the quarter, meeting analysts’ consensus estimates of $0.05.
+Privia Health Group had a net margin of 2.40% and a return on equity of 6.80%.
+The business had revenue of $417.30 million during the quarter, compared to analyst estimates of $410.51 million.
 During the same period in the previous year, the business earned $0.01 EPS.
-Privia Health Group’s revenue was up 21.7% compared to the same quarter last year.
-Research analysts anticipate that Privia Health Group, Inc. will post 0.22 earnings per share for the current fiscal year.
+The company’s quarterly revenue was up 21.7% compared to the same quarter last year.
+Research analysts predict that Privia Health Group, Inc. will post 0.22 earnings per share for the current year.

-Several equities research analysts recently weighed in on the stock.
-Evercore ISI reduced their price target on shares of Privia Health Group from $32.00 to $26.00 in a research report on Wednesday, October 11th.
-JPMorgan Chase & Co. reduced their target price on shares of Privia Health Group from $43.00 to $38.00 and set an “overweight” rating on the stock in a report on Friday, November 17th.
-Finally, JMP Securities initiated coverage on shares of Privia Health Group in a research report on Wednesday, December 6th.
-They issued an “outperform” rating and a $27.00 price target for the company.
-Nine research analysts have rated the stock with a buy rating, According to data from MarketBeat.com, the company presently has a consensus rating of “Buy” and a consensus target price of $34.00.
+A number of equities analysts have recently commented on the company.
+Evercore ISI dropped their price objective on Privia Health Group from $32.00 to $26.00 in a research note on Wednesday, October 11th.
+JMP Securities began coverage on shares of Privia Health Group in a research report on Wednesday, December 6th.
+They issued an “outperform” rating and a $27.00 price objective for the company.
+Finally, JPMorgan Chase & Co. cut their target price on Privia Health Group from $43.00 to $38.00 and set an “overweight” rating on the stock in a research note on Friday, November 17th.
+Nine equities research analysts have rated the stock with a buy rating, According to data from MarketBeat.com, Privia Health Group currently has an average rating of “Buy” and an average price target of $34.00.

 About Privia Health Group